cosmosgame/save-the-world/content/the-dream/open-source.md

 ## Next steps

 OK, with that explanation out of the way let's get started.
-In the next section I'm going to briefly recap the plan for the plan, and then it's time to finally dive in.
+In the next section I'm going to give an overview of the plan, and then after that it's time to finally dive in.